MattClarkson/CMakeCatchTemplate/README.md

  6. CppCheck to check some code features - for performance, style and correctness
  7. Doxygen config - for documentation
  8. CI build with Travis and appveyor (if project is open-source).
- 9. CPack setup for the first GUI called QtVTKApp, and command line apps.
+ 9. CPack setup for GUI apps QtVTKApp and QMLDemo along with command line apps.

 Tested On
 -----------------------------